pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.md

 - Researched and implemented a Lightweight Object Detection model (Nanodet) for Bottle Cap Color Sorted.
 - Optimized object detection with various run-time optimizations, including quantization and pruning, to improve performance on edge devices.
 - Automated the deployment process on Raspberry Pi using Ansible, reducing deployment time by 50%.
-- Gathered datasets from the production line and trained models to improve accuracy and performance.
+- Gathered and Annotated datasets from the production line and trained models to improve accuracy and performance.

 ## Ruang Guru, AI Engineer Intern